 We live in a time of extreme biodiversity loss popularly known as the sixth mass extinction event.
 To mitigate future losses there is an urgent need to understand how remnant wildlife populations are adapting to global change.
 Taking the more optimistic glass half full perspective, there are opportunities for science to help advance the restoration of wildlife populations.
-Our research seeks to inform management that falls along these two themes of either conserving or restoring wildilfe populations.
+Our research seeks to inform management that falls along these two themes of either conserving or restoring wildlife populations.

 |